As a principle of design, Alignment refers to the position of an object or group of objects within a page or group.

 The idea is to use alignments within a design to create a relationship between objects and maybe create groups of objects which will have relationships with each other aka the principle of proximity.

-Let’s say you or a client want to display on their website a list of logos to showcase their clients.
+Let’s say you or a client want to display a list of logos on a website.
 This is a problem because logos come in all shapes, sizes and alignments of their own.

 Grouping together a bunch of individual logos is pretty much setting you up for a messy display but by using alignments we can make it look a lot better.

-By using alignment rows, columns and boxes as guides we can set these individual objects to a specific alignment so their display is more uniformed as a group of relational objects.
+By using alignment rows, columns and boxes as guides we can set these individual objects to a specific alignment so their display is uniform as a group of relational objects.

 - We centre align the four boxes across the page.

-- We then constrain each logo within a box by its height first and then width
+- We constrain each logo within a box by its height first and then the width.

-Keeping all the logos the same size looks good but keeping them in proportion to one another looks better and provides a more professional finish by way of alignment and proximity.
+Keeping all the logos the same size looks good but keeping them in proportion to one another looks even better and provides a professional finish by way of alignment and proximity.